Daemios/SpaceOverhaulMod/README.md

 - Higher tier jumpgates would allow for more cargo to be moved

 # Core Mods
-MES, Defnse Shields, Water Mod, Aerodynamic Physics, WeaponCore
+MES, Defense Shields, Water Mod, Aerodynamic Physics, WeaponCore

 # Core Concepts
 ## Environmental Crafting